lab-cosmo/mops/README.md

   (size $J$), and smaller in the the other (size $L$).

 - $P$ is a large vector of integers (of size $J$) which maps the dimension $j$ of $A$ and $B$ into the dimension $i$ of $O$.
 In other words, it contains the position within $O$ where each $AB$ product needs to be summed.

+- $n_O$ is the size of the output array along its first dimension.
+It must be grater or equal than the larger element in $P$ plus one.

 #### Output